bchiha/Ruby-Text-Adventure-Kernel-System/README.md

 Adventure Kernel System in Ruby
 ===============================

-The Adventure Kernel System is a text adventure game engine writen initially for the Amstrad.
+The Adventure Kernel System is a text adventure game engine written initially for the Amstrad.
 This is a Ruby port.

 All credit goes to Mike Lewis and Simon Price.
 It is based on their book on 'Writing Adventure Games on the Amstrad' ISBN 0 86161 196 9

-I've kept the same input structure being a CSV file so that exisiting games writen in this langauge will (*or should*) work.
+I've kept the same input structure being a CSV file so that existing games written in this language will (*or should*) work.
 Game variables and function names are as similar to the original.

 ## Game Iteration